ngaro/tinycorelinux/README.md

+# Tiny Core Linux

 Initial setup for Core scripts tracking.

+## Note

-NOTE: This is a fork of tinycorelinux/core-scripts .
-The original repo will probably be more useful for you.
+This is a fork.
+The original repo [tinycorelinux/core-scripts](https://github.com/tinycorelinux/Core-scripts) will probably be more useful for you.

+More Tiny Core Linux related repositories can be found at https://github.com/tinycorelinux